 On September 16, 2015, the Company entered into a series of receive-variable, pay-fixed interest rate swaps to hedge the variability in the interest payments on 50% of the aggregate principal amount of the Regions Term Loan outstanding, beginning with a notional amount of \$67.5 million.
-There were a total of five sequential interest rate swaps to achieve the hedged position and each year on August 31, with the exception of the final swap, the existing interest rate swap was scheduled to expire and be immediately replaced with a new interest rate swap until the expiration of the final swap on July 31, 2020.
+There was a total of five sequential interest rate swaps to achieve the hedged position and each year on August 31, with the exception of the final swap, the existing interest rate swap was scheduled to expire and be immediately replaced with a new interest rate swap until the expiration of the final swap on July 31, 2020.
 On December 6, 2018, the Company entered into a sixth receive-variable, pay-fixed interest rate swap to hedge the variability of interest payments.
-The sixth swap will begin with a notional amount of \$27.0 million on July 31, 2020 and will hedge the variability in the interest payments on the aggregate scheduled principal amount of the Regions Term Loan outstanding.
+The sixth swap began with a notional amount of \$27.0 million on July 31, 2020 and hedges the variability in the interest payments on the aggregate scheduled principal amount of the Regions Term Loan outstanding.
 The sixth swap is scheduled to expire on July 31, 2023.
-At inception, these interest rate swaps were designated as cash flow hedges for hedge accounting, and as such, the effective portion of unrealized changes in market value are recorded in accumulated other comprehensive (loss) income and reclassified into earnings during the period in which the hedged forecasted transaction affects earnings.
+At inception, these interest rate swaps were designated as cash flow hedges for hedge accounting, and as such, the effective portion of unrealized changes in market value are recorded in other comprehensive income (loss) and reclassified into earnings during the period in which the hedged forecasted transaction affects earnings.
 Gains and losses from hedge ineffectiveness are recognized in current earnings.
-The change in fair market value of the swaps as of December 31, 2019 is approximately \$1.0 million.
-The fair market value of the swaps as of December 31, 2019 is reflected as a liability of \$1.0 million on the Consolidated Balance Sheets.
-See Note 9 for more information regarding the fair value of the Company's derivative instruments.
+The change in fair market value of the swaps for the comparative periods ended December 31, 2020, December 31, 2019, and December 31, 2018, as reflected in accumulated other comprehensive loss in the Consolidated Statements of Stockholders' Equity, is approximately \$0.6 million, \$1.0 million and less than \$0.1 million.
+The fair market value of the swaps as of December 31, 2020 is reflected as a liability of \$1.6 million on the Consolidated Balance Sheets.
+See Note 8 for more information regarding the fair value of the Company's derivative instruments.

-13. Other Long-Term Liabilities
+12. Other Long-Term Liabilities

-Other long-term liabilities at December 31, 2019 and 2018 consisted of the following:
+Other long-term liabilities at December 31, 2020 and 2019 consisted of the following: